decentralizedintelligencenetwork/.github/profile/README.md

 ## Foundation 🌐

-The *Doctelligence Foundation* is the steward of the protocol, ensuring the long-term sustainability and evolution of the ecosystem.
+*Doctelligence Foundation* is the steward of the protocol, ensuring the long-term sustainability and evolution of the ecosystem.
 With a focus on decentralization, the Foundation supports community-driven governance, ensuring that the protocol remains open and community-focused.

 ## Explore the White Paper